 All About Cleaning Fiberglass and Acrylic Showers

 If you’re building a new home or remodeling, you may be considering the options available in shower and tub materials.
-Fiberglass and acrylic are two very popular materials used in bathrooms for new homes.
+For newer homes, two very popular materials used in bathrooms are fiberglass and acrylic.

 What’s the difference between an acrylic shower module and a fiberglass module?